Snow For The South-Central Plains; Wet Weather Lingers In The Northwest

 A dynamic and compact system will exit the Rockies and arrive into the south-central Plains to produce a wintry mix of heavy wet snow.
 Accumulations are possible across parts of the Oklahoma into the Texas Panhandle and from portions of Kansas into Missouri.
 Meanwhile, wet weather continues across the Northwest to the northern Rockies with showers and mountain snow.

 Issued by: National Weather Service Norton, MA

-Wed Night: SW winds 10 to 15 kt with gusts up to 20 kt.
-Waves 2 to 4 ft.
-A chance of showers. winds and waves higher in and near tstms. seas are reported as significant wave height, which is the average of the highest third of the waves.
+Sat Night: NE winds 5 to 10 kt.
+Waves 2 to 3 ft.
+A chance of rain and snow. seas are reported as significant wave height, which is the average of the highest third of the waves.
 Individual wave heights may be more than twice the significant wave height.

 |Zone Forecast: Narragansett Bay (ANZ236)|

 Visit your local NWS office at: https://www.weather.gov/boston